Lachimax/craft-optical-followup/docs/outputs.rst

 Each key found in one of these files will correspond to the name of a property of that object as initialised in its ``__init__()`` method.

-Image objects are represented as path strings that point to their image file.
+Image (FITS) objects are represented as path strings that point to the FITS file.